Modi honours Lata Mangeshkar on golden jubilee of 'Ae mere watan ke logon'

-Legendary singer felicitated by Gujarat Chief Minister Narendra Modi at the golden jubilee of her song 'Ae mere watan ke logon' in the 'Shreshta Bharat Divas' event at Mumbai's Mahalaxmi Racecourse on Monday
+Legendary singer was felicitated by Gujarat CM Narendra Modi at the golden jubilee of her song 'Ae mere watan ke logon' in the 'Shreshta Bharat Divas' event at Mumbai's Mahalaxmi Racecourse on Monday

 Legendary singer Lata Mangeshkar was felicitated by Gujarat Chief Minister Narendra Modi at the golden jubilee of her song 'Ae mere watan ke logon' in the 'Shreshta Bharat Divas' event at Mumbai's Mahalaxmi Racecourse on Monday.